Skip to content

 Let's start boosting your career!
 The admission process is the first step toward earning your online accounting degree.
 Familiarize yourself with these requirements for the online BBA in Accounting program, along with information on required documentation.

-To meet the admission requirements for the BBA in Accounting, applicants must meet the following criteria:
+To meet the admission requirements for the BBA in Accounting, applicants must submit a complete application, pay the $30 non-refundable application fee, and meet the following criteria:

 Transfer Students: Students who have attempted seven or more semester hours of college credit.
 Remedial and activity courses are not counted.